nomaanulhasan/show-me-the-money/backend/README.md

 ```

 > ✅ **Tip:** This backend app is not meant to run independently via Docker.
-> Always run the **frontend app with Docker**, which automatically starts all required services:
+> Always run the **root app with Docker**, which automatically starts all required services:
 >
 > - 🧾 Xero Mock API
 > - ⚙️ Backend App